singleron-RD/CeleScope/docs/fusion/multi_fusion.md

 - Trim adapters in R2 reads with cutadapt.
 Default adapters includes:
     - polyT=A{18}, 18 A bases.
     - p5=AGATCGGAAGAGCACACGTCTGAACTCCAGTCA, Illumina p5 adapter.

+### star_fusion
+- The reads were aligned to the known fusion sites(specified by `--fusion_genomeDir`) using STAR.
+Please note that [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) is not used here.

+### count_fusion
+- Count the number of reads and umis that
+    1. originate from cell barcodes;
+    2. align to the fusion site and include flanking sequences of a certain length(default 20bp) on both sides of the fusion site.

 ### filter_fusion
 - Correct single-base errors in UMIs due to sequencing, amplification, etc.